 A lowered-floor minivan (L-FM) shall meet all of the requirements identified in rules 3304-6-01 to 3304-6-12 of the Administrative Code, when applicable.
 When the requirements in this rule exceed the requirements in rules 3304-6-01 to 3304-6-12 of the Administrative Code, this rule shall govern.

-(B) The only minivans that may be converted to L-FMs are new vehicles, except as specified in paragraph (B)(2) of this rule.
-New means dropped-shipped or from a converter's pool, and not previously titled.
+(B) The only minivans that may be converted to L-FMs are "new motor vehicle(s)" as defined in division (C) of section 4517.01 of the Revised Code, except as specified in paragraph (B)(2) of this rule.

 (1) These minivans shall meet the following specifications: